-The International Classification of Mental and Behavioural Disorders 10th revision (ICD-10) medical classification system was published by the World Health Organization (WHO) in 1992.1
+The International Statistical Classification of Diseases and Related Health Problems, 10th Revision (ICD-10) medical classification system was published by the World Health Organization in 1992.1

 ICD-10 refers to attention-deficit hyperactivity disorder (ADHD) as hyperkinetic disorder (HKD), a term widely used in Europe and included in European clinical guidelines developed with the European Network for Hyperkinetic Disorders (EUNETHYDIS).2